 While it should be seen as a last resort, you may be able to borrow from 401k funds to meet basic expenses after a personal injury accident.

 Many attorneys represent victims of personal injury accidents on a contingency fee basis.
 That means there’s no money due upfront and no cost unless you win your case.
-Although your attorney cannot lend you living expenses while you wait, they can work on the case with no money upfront and no fee unless you win.
+Although your attorney cannot lend you living expenses while you wait, they can work on the case with no money upfront and no fees unless you win.

 Direct out-of-pocket, unexpected bills are just the beginning.
 A personal injury may interfere with your ability to work.
 You may need help doing things around the house that you used to do for yourself.
 Childcare may also become a necessity.
 Some financial losses are obvious, but others may be more subtle.
-Suffering injuries in an accident puts a financial strain on your life and cause worry at the same time.
+Suffering injuries in an accident puts a financial strain on your life and causes worry at the same time.

 To cope with significant financial loss after an accident, explore both short-term and long-term solutions.
 Some questions to ask yourself as you plan include: